iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 3 reviews"/>
 </p>

+> I can't figure out where to get my one time verification code so I can use this app.<br> :date: __2020-12-12 19:08:23__

+> I keep getting a error on install.
+Smdh<br> :date: __2020-12-08 12:22:49__

+> Needs to be listed and available at the Top of your Maryland coronavirus web page!
+Also how to update it!
+Mine needed that...why not automatic?
+Boo!
+Like hogan wasting $9million on South Korean tests!<br> :date: __2020-12-06 14:49:17__

 > Requires GPS to be on all the time, which drains the battery faster.
 (Not to mention allows all the other nosy apps on your phone to know where you are.)
 Another reviewer expressed a concern I shared: If you are near two or more states, do you need to install each state's notification app?
 I came across a news article announcing the apps which stated you only need one, and other states notify thru that one.
 Better documentation in the app would make that clearer.<br> :date: __2020-12-02 05:54:43__

 > Just Downloaded But Unable To Turn On Notifications.
 Now It's Just Useless.
 And No It's Not My Phone.
 Please Fix Bugs.<br> :date: __2020-11-20 15:15:26__